Nebulaevo/Paon/documentation/ressources/meta-hat.md

 ## How To Use

-`<MetaHat />` takes a `"headTags"` prop expecting a list of key/value objects representing the desired head tags for the page.\
+`<MetaHat />` takes a `"headTags"` prop expecting a list of key-value objects representing the desired head tags for the page.\
 ℹ️ informations about the supported head tags and expected specifications are detailed in the [tas specification section](#tags-specifications) below.

 On the client side, it is recommanded to render a `MetaHat` component at the root of the `Page` component, so that it is mounted/unmonted at the same time as the page it depends on.